 Concentration Requirements

-In addition to the MS in Computer Information Systems core curriculum (20 credits), students pursuing a Concentration in Web Application Development must also take the following concentration requirements and electives:
+In addition to the MS in Computer Information Systems core curriculum (16 units), students pursuing a concentration in Web Application Development must also take the following concentration requirements and electives:

-Appreciating the converging nature of management skills and technology, the Computer Science Department has a special relationship with Metropolitan College’s Administrative Sciences and Actuarial Science departments.
+Appreciating the converging nature of management skills and technology, the Computer Science Department has a special relationship with Metropolitan College’s Administrative Sciences department.
 Degree candidates in either program may apply up to 8 credits from one degree toward a second degree in one of these disciplines, thereby reducing their work by two courses.

-Administrative Studies: MS in Administrative Sciences, MS in Applied Business Analytics, MS in Enterprise Risk Management, MS in Financial Management, MS in Global Marketing Management, MS in Project Management, MS in Supply Chain Management
+Administrative Studies: MS in Applied Business Analytics, MS in Enterprise Risk Management, MS in Financial Management, MS in Global Marketing Management, MS in Innovation & Entrepreneurship, MS in Project Management, MS in Supply Chain Management

-Computer Science: MS in Computer Science, MS in Computer Information Systems, MS in Telecommunication
+Computer Science: MS in Computer Science, MS in Computer Information Systems

 What two courses from the first degree can be applied to the second degree?